wmorgan/dcos-docs/1.8/administration/overlay-networks/isolation.md

 ---
 layout: page
 nav_title: Isolation
-post_title: Configuring Isolation in Virtual Networks
+post_title: Configuring Isolation in Overlay Networks
 menu_order: 20
 ---

 # iptables rules

-DC/OS uses [iptables](http://linux.die.net/man/8/iptables) to set up virtual network isolation. iptables are a high-speed, built-in mechanism for filtering traffic in Linux systems.
+DC/OS uses [iptables](http://linux.die.net/man/8/iptables) to set up overlay network isolation. iptables are a high-speed, built-in mechanism for filtering traffic in Linux systems.
 We recommend configuring filtering by deploying a homogenous set of rules to all nodes in your infrastructure.
 In order to simplify this, we also recommend using the [ipset](http://ipset.netfilter.org/ipset.man.html) feature of iptables.

 Set up your own chain that jumps from the `FORWARD` chain.
 You can do this by running the following command: